 - Under Device specifications, header Look system type

 - Here you notice Windows lists whether your installation is 32 or 64-bit, include your processor architecture.

 Can I upgrade Windows 10 to 64-bit?

-Yes If you’re running a 32-bit version of Windows 10 on a 64-bit processor, You can you can Upgrade Windows 10 64 Bit using windows media creation tool.
+Yes, If you’re running a 32-bit version of Windows 10 on a 64-bit processor, You can Upgrade Windows 10 64 Bit using the windows media creation tool.
 But Users running 32-bit version of Windows on a 32-bit processor can’t upgrade.
 You’ll need to purchase a new machine to take advantage of 64-bit.